Staged Blueprint Planning

 Landfill/tiles

-Landfill can be automatically placed in your blueprints.
+Landfill or other tiles can be automatically placed in blueprints.
 See the "Stage" tab in the settings gui for more details.

 The "Flexible Offshore Pump Placement" startup setting enables placing offshore pumps in places not usually allowed.
-This may be useful in designing blueprints with offshore pumps, and is enabled by default.
+This may be useful when designing blueprints with offshore pumps.

 Blueprints

-The "Blueprints" tab provides many settings for blueprint exporting.
+The "Blueprints" tab provides many settings for creating blueprints.

-Editing the "Default" settings will affect blueprints in all stages.
+"Default" settings will affect blueprints for all stages.

 If an entity overlaps with another in a higher stage, a red outline will appear where the entity should be, and a warning indicator will appear in all other stages.
 Use the Staged Build Cleanup Tool to attempt to revive these.